any-docs/css/content/reference/values/ray/index.md

 ## Description

 The `ray()` function positions an element along a path by specifying its location in a two-dimensional space through an angle and a distance from a reference point (polar coordinates).
 This feature makes the `ray()` function useful for creating 2D spatial transitions.
-For comparison, this approach differs from the method of specifying a point by its horizontal and vertical distances from a fixed origin (rectangular coordinates), which is used by the {{cssxref("translate","translate()")}} function, and from moving an element along a defined path through animation.
+For comparison, this approach differs from the method of specifying a point by its horizontal and vertical distances from a fixed origin (rectangular coordinates), which is used by the `translate()` function, and from moving an element along a defined path through animation.

 As `ray()` works in 2D space, it's important to consider both the initial position and orientation of the element.
 When the `ray()` function is applied as the `offset-path` value on an element, here's how you can control these aspects:

-- The element is initially positioned by moving the element's {{cssxref("offset-anchor")}} point to the element's offset starting position.
-By default, the ray's starting position is determined by the {{cssxref("offset-position")}} value.
+- The element is initially positioned by moving the element's `offset-anchor` point to the element's offset starting position.
+By default, the ray's starting position is determined by the `offset-position` value.
 If `offset-position` is explicitly specified as `normal` (or omitted and allowed to default to `normal`), the element is positioned at the `center` (or `50% 50%`) of its containing block.
 Specifying `offset-position: auto` sets the starting position at the `top left` corner (or `0 0`) of the element's position.
 - The element is initially rotated such that its [inline axis](/guides/Grid_layout/Box_alignment#the_two_axes_of_a_grid_layout) — its direction of text flow — aligns with the angle specified by `ray()`.
 For example, with the `ray()` angle of `0deg`, which lies on the y-axis pointing up, the element's inline axis is rotated to be vertical to match the ray's angle.
 The element maintains this rotation throughout its path.
-To customize this behavior, use the {{cssxref("offset-rotate")}} property, which allows you to specify a different rotation angle or direction for the element, enabling more precise control over its appearance as it follows the path.
+To customize this behavior, use the `offset-rotate` property, which allows you to specify a different rotation angle or direction for the element, enabling more precise control over its appearance as it follows the path.
 For example, setting `offset-rotate: 0deg` will remove any rotation applied by `ray()`, aligning back the element's inline axis with the direction of text flow.

 ## Formal syntax